-All PhD students and the majority of MA students are offered assistantships upon admission.
+All PhD students are offered assistantships upon admission.
 All appointments are budgeted at 20 hours per week and include health insurance benefits.
 Stipends are awarded for 9 months; summer teaching assistantships are available for PhD students.
 The most competitive MA applicants might be offered assistantships.

 All assistantships include a waiver of out-of-state tuition and fees.
 This is not a full tuition waiver and must be renewed each semester.
 The Office of Graduate Studies covers some tuition costs for doctoral students, and that amount depends on a number of factors, including type of assistantship held and years in the program.

 PhD students typically teach ENGL 104: Composition and Rhetoric; ENGL 203: Writing about Literature; and ENGL 210: Business and Technical Writing (both in the classroom and online).
 MA students, and PhD students who have not get earned 18 hours of graduate credit, grade for large lecture classes.
 Advanced students or students with special qualifications occasionally teach other courses, including Creative Writing, Children’s Literature, and the British and American survey courses.
 Some GATs are assigned to grade for large lecture sections.

 We also offer several research assistantships for PhD students, on a competitive basis.
 These include the English Department Dissertation Fellowship (a semester release from teaching to work on the dissertation), the World Shakespeare Bibliography Fellowship, the Kelsey Fellowship (to work with in the Cushing Memorial Library and Archives), and an internship with The Children’s Literature Association Quarterly.

 Fellowships, Awards, and Research Grants

 College and University Fellowships: Graduate Merit and Diversity Fellowships are available to entering students only.
 Qualified students are automatically nominated at the time of application.